bansodakshay22/facedetector/README.md

 # facedetector
-This is basic openCV face detectorcode.
+This is basic openCV face detector code.